supasuge/GrizzCTF2024-Official/Forensics/Getting-Started/README.md

 # Getting Started
 *50 Points*
 **Description:** Give the file `data.txt` submit the SHA256 hashsum of the file as the flag in the format: GrizzCTF{................................}
+*Difficulty: Easy*

+The goal of this challenge is to get the `SHA256` hashsum signature of the file `data.txt` then submit this as the flag.